Quaternion Eagle

 The Quaternion Eagle (Quaternionenadler; aquila quaternione), also known as the Imperial Quaternion Eagle (Quaternionen-Reichsadler) or simply Imperial Eagle (Reichsadler), (Note: The Reichsadler or 'Imperial Eagle' of the Holy Roman Empire is a pre-existing concept, itself based on the Imperial Eagle of the ancient Roman Empire.
 Nonetheless, the Imperial Eagle beaker refers to the Quaternion Eagle.) was an informal coat of arms of the Holy Roman Empire.

-Introduced around 1510 by Hans Burgkmair, the Quaternion Eagle mixed two pre-existing concepts: the Imperial Quaternions and the Imperial Eagle (double-headed eagle).
+It mixed two pre-existing concepts: the Imperial Quaternions and the Imperial Eagle (double-headed eagle).